-Using bullet points or lists are another great idea to get straight to the point as well.
-Bullets draw attention; so making your lists from bullets is going draw your reader’s eye.
+Using bullet points or lists is another great idea to get straight to the point as well.
+Bullets draw attention; so making your lists from bullets is going to draw your reader’s eye.

 One thing you will notice about our blogs that you should use is the subheadings.
 Subheadings can help your customers find what they are looking for in a simple way; it is literally put out there for them in bold letters.

-Subheadings make things easier to read and are encouraged when writing web content.
+Subheadings make things easier to read and are encouraged when writing web contents.